codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 description: "Release Notes for Codefresh Pipelines and GitOps"
 ---

+## Features & enhancements

-## Home Dashboard
+### Home Dashboard

 We are excited to introduce the new Home Dashboard, which provides a unified and comprehensive view of critical dashboards across the enterprise.
 When logging in to Codefresh, you will now see the Home Dashboard located at the top of the sidebar.

-The Home Dashboard combines familiar GitOps and Argo Workflow dashboards with the much-awaited Pipelines dashboard.
+The Home Dashboard includes the familiar GitOps and Argo Workflow dashboards, and a brand-new Pipelines dashboard.
 This new dashboard, designed for pipeline visibility and monitoring, offers an enhanced experience for tracking pipeline performance.

  {% include
 image.html